A portable generator can improve your life. It’s a great tool to have for camping and RV use, for tailgating, and for working at job sites.

 This is another lightweight, portable and small generator that is compact and easy to carry, thanks to an ergonomic handle.

 The Atima AY2000i is powered by a Yamaha engine, known for being high-quality and consistent performers.

 Operation of this generator is pretty simple and straightforward.
 It’s parallel-ready if you need more power.

-With a noise rating of only 52 dB at a 1/4-load, this generator is extremely quiet.
+With a decibel rating of only 52 dB at a 1/4-load, this is a super quiet generator.
 Like with all generators, the noise level will increase with a heavier load, but it remains quieter than a lot of other generators.

 The AY2000i has a 1-gallon gas tank, a maximum output of 2000W, and a decent runtime.

 Finally, aesthetics are probably the least important factor when buying a generator, but Atima raises the bar.